akrish4/Understanding_Flask/README.md

  - The function is given a name which is also used to generate URLs for that particular function, and returns the message we want to display in the user’s browser.
 ***Just save it as hello.py or something similar.
 Make sure to not call your application flask.py because this would conflict with Flask itself.***
+This is the [link](https://github.com/akrish4/Understanding_Flask/blob/main/hello.py) to the code used in the above example.